 Rubella (German Measles)

-Rubella infection may begin with 1–2 days of mild fever (99°–100°F, 37.2–37.8Â°C) and swollen, tender lymph nodes, usually in the back of the neck or behind the ears.
+Rubella infection may begin with 1–2 days of mild fever (99°–100°F, 37.2°–37.8°C) and swollen, tender lymph nodes, usually in the back of the neck or behind the ears.
 A rash then begins on the face and spreads downward.
 As it spreads, it usually clears on the face.

 The rubella rash is often the first sign of illness that a parent notices.
 It can look like many other viral rashes, appearing as either pink or light red spots, which may merge to form evenly colored patches.
 The rash can itch and lasts up to 3 days.
 As the rash clears, the affected skin might shed in very fine flakes.

+Antibiotics can't treat rubella because they only work against bacteria, not viruses.
+Unless it causes other problems, rubella will get better on its own.
 Rubella usually is mild in kids, who often can be cared for at home.
-Monitor your child's temperature and call the doctor if the fever climbs too high.
+Check your child's temperature and call the doctor if the fever climbs too high.

-When to Call the Doctor
+When Should I Call the Doctor?